PolarTerrestrialEnvironmentalSystems/Bering_Sea_Plankton_Sequencing/Diatom_Amplicon_Sequencing/README.md

 It contains all necessary files and scripts for reproducing the results presented in the manuscript.

 ## Raw sequencing data
-The raw sequencing data are stored in the European Nucleotide Archive in (Bioproject number PRJEB66201).
+The raw sequencing data are stored in the European Nucleotide Archive (Bioproject number PRJEB66201).

 ## Taxonomic classification with ObiTools
-We used the Python package [OBITools 3.0.1](https://onlinelibrary.wiley.com/doi/10.1111/1755-0998.12428) to analyze the raw paired-end sequencing data of the amplicon-sequencing of the rbcL gene of diatoms.
+We used the Python package [OBITools 3.0.1](https://onlinelibrary.wiley.com/doi/10.1111/1755-0998.12428) to analyze the raw paired-end sequencing data of the amplicon sequencing of the rbcL gene of diatoms.
 It merges paired-end reads, demultiplexes samples, and performs the taxonomic classification based on sequence similarity to the customized rbcL-EMBL nucleotide reference database `rbcl_embl143_db.fasta`.
 Before running the ObiTools script `Obitools_APMG_41_embl143_rbcL.sh`, the follwoing adjustments have to be made to the  `rbcl_embl143_db.fasta` file:

 ```